SixSq/old.sixsq.github.com/_posts/nuvlabox/4000-01-01-product-nuvlabox-features.md

 * **Designed in Switzerland - Made in Europe:** NuvlaBox is designed in Switzerland by SixSq and manufactured in Europe.
 We can therefore guarantee each step of the product lifecycle, from concept to creation, integration and shipping.

-* **Wifi network to reach your devices.** NuvlaBox can establish a wifi network allowing you to reach devices and sensors.
+* **Wifi network to reach your devices.** NuvlaBox can establish a Wi-Fi network allowing you to reach devices and sensors.

 Want to Know More?
 ====